STAMP-project/camp/modules/camp-exe-docker-comp/README.md

 ```

 A single execution of CAMP-exe is guided by the configuration file.
-A single execution of CAMP-exe can be think of as of a unit test case for the deployment described in the docker-compose file.
-The configuration file defines a set of scripts to set up and tear down the test environment, a deployment of the application to test and an experiment to execute on the deployed application.
-The content of the configuration files looks as follows:
+A single execution of CAMP-exe can be thought of as a unit test case for the deployment described in the docker-compose file.
+The configuration file defines a set of scripts to set up, tear down the test experiment, deploy the application, and execute the experiment on the deployed application.
+The content of the configuration file may look as follows:
 ```
 [pre_post]
 setup = examples/simple/scripts/setup_composetest.sh